senotrusov/notes/arch-linux-installation.md

 Set the system time zone and enable automatic synchronization.

-List available time zones with:
+List available time zones with.

 ```sh
 timedatectl list-timezones
 ```

-Set the system time zone by linking to the desired zone info file:
+Configure the system time zone by linking to the appropriate zone info file.
+Replace `Etc/UTC` with the time zone you want to use.

 ```sh
 ln -sf /usr/share/zoneinfo/Etc/UTC /etc/localtime